CodebyJet/ga-project-1/READ ME.md

 <img src="readme_extras\heart-pulse.gif" >

+## Update:
+Added mobile controls too - On screens that are smaller, left, right and shoot buttons appear for the player to click.

 ## Wins?
 Overall I was really happy with the styled and unstyled joke and how the finished product looked, the sound board also had a great retro feel.